Communist Party of the Soviet Union: Governing style

 The style of governance in the party alternated between collective leadership and a cult of personality.
 Collective leadership split power between the Politburo, the Central Committee, and the Council of Ministers to hinder any attempts to create a one-man dominance over the Soviet political system.
-By contrast, Stalin's period as the leader was characterized by an extensive cult of personality.
+By contrast, Stalin's period as leader was characterized by an extensive cult of personality.
 Regardless of leadership style, all political power in the Soviet Union was concentrated in the organization of the CPSU.

 Democratic centralism

 Democratic centralism is an organizational principle conceived by Lenin.
 According to Soviet pronouncements, democratic centralism was distinguished from "bureaucratic centralism", which referred to high-handed formulae without knowledge or discussion.
 In democratic centralism, decisions are taken after discussions, but once the general party line has been formed, discussion on the subject must cease.
 No member or organizational institution may dissent on a policy after it has been agreed upon by the party's governing body; to do so would lead to expulsion from the party (formalized at the 10th Congress).
 Because of this stance, Lenin initiated a ban on factions, which was approved at the 10th Congress.

 Lenin believed that democratic centralism safeguarded both party unity and ideological correctness.
 He conceived of the system after the events of 1917 when several socialist parties "deformed" themselves and actively began supporting nationalist sentiments.
 Lenin intended that the devotion to policy required by centralism would protect the parties from such revisionist ills and bourgeois deformation of socialism.
 Lenin supported the notion of a highly centralized vanguard party, in which ordinary party members elected the local party committee, the local party committee elected the regional committee, the regional committee elected the Central Committee, and the Central Committee elected the Politburo, Orgburo, and the Secretariat.
 Lenin believed that the party needed to be ruled from the center and have at its disposal power to mobilize party members at will.
 This system was later introduced in communist parties abroad through the Communist International (Comintern).